allenhwkim/touch-x/README.md

 Caveat:
-This is currently only focused on single touch and swipe(move) actions. double tab, zoom, 3 finger actions are not covered with this library.
+This is currently only focused on single touch and swipe(move) actions.
+Double tab, zoom, 3 finger actions are not covered with this library.

 ## Usage with Webpack, Browserify, & Other Bundlers
 If you want to use it with a bundler, install `touch-x` with npm: